OnePlus Buds 4

 Main Differences

-• Ingress Protection (IP) rating is IP55 on OnePlus Buds 4 and IP54 on Samsung Galaxy Buds Core.
+• The IP rating is IP55 on OnePlus Buds 4 and IP54 on Samsung Galaxy Buds Core.

-• Weight is 9.46 g on OnePlus Buds 4 and 10.6 g on Samsung Galaxy Buds Core.
+• The weight is 9.46 g on OnePlus Buds 4 and 10.6 g on Samsung Galaxy Buds Core.

-• Driver unit size is 11 mm on OnePlus Buds 4 and 6 mm on Samsung Galaxy Buds Core.
+• The driver unit size is 11 mm on OnePlus Buds 4 and 6 mm on Samsung Galaxy Buds Core.

-• Lowest frequency is 15 Hz on OnePlus Buds 4 and 20 Hz on Samsung Galaxy Buds Core.
+• The lowest frequency is 15 Hz on OnePlus Buds 4 and 20 Hz on Samsung Galaxy Buds Core.

-• Highest frequency is 40000 Hz on OnePlus Buds 4 and 20000 Hz on Samsung Galaxy Buds Core.
+• The highest frequency is 40000 Hz on OnePlus Buds 4 and 20000 Hz on Samsung Galaxy Buds Core.

-• Spatial audio is supported on OnePlus Buds 4 but not supported on Samsung Galaxy Buds Core.
+• Spatial audio support is present on OnePlus Buds 4 but not available on Samsung Galaxy Buds Core.

 • Battery life is 11 hours on OnePlus Buds 4 and 8 hours on Samsung Galaxy Buds Core.